python/cpython/Doc/library/inspect.rst

 .. function:: getargvalues(frame)

    Get information about arguments passed into a particular frame.
-A tuple of four things is returned: ``(args, varargs, varkw, locals)``. *args* is a list of the argument names (it may contain nested lists). *varargs* and *varkw* are the names of the ``*`` and ``**`` arguments or ``None``. *locals* is the locals dictionary of the given frame.
+A :term:`named tuple` ``ArgInfo(args, varargs, keywords, locals)`` is returned. *args* is a list of the argument names (it may contain nested lists). *varargs* and *varkw* are the names of the ``*`` and ``**`` arguments or ``None``. *locals* is the locals dictionary of the given frame.